rapyuta-robotics/RapyutaSimulationPlugins/docs/source/overview.rst

     the `PreInitializeComponents() <https://docs.unrealengine.com/5.1/en-US/unreal-engine-actor-lifecycle/>`_

 - Distributed simulation
-    ARRBaseRobot has a seting to be used for client-server.
+    ARRBaseRobot has a setting to be used for client-server.
 Please check :doc:`distributed_simulation` for detailed information.